DrewDalmedo/nix-discordjs-concept/README.md

 - Your bot's `application ID`
 - The `guild ID` (Discord server ID) you want to register the bot's commands for

-Create a .env file and add the following fields:
+After cloning the repo, create a .env file and add the following fields:

 ```
 BOT_TOKEN=(your bot token)